Nelson Baptist Church

 Click image to enlarge

 In July 1890 the ‘Baptist Church Re-building Fund’ was set up to raise funds for building a new Church to replace the old building, which by this time was in need of extensive repairs.
 Three years later £205 had been raised.
-By 1896, the Church brought forward its weekly services back into Campbell’s School across the road while building work was carried out.
+By 1896, the Church was again holding weekly services in Campbell’s School across the road while building work was carried out.

-As the old church building was being demolished, much of its building materials were used to build a Church Sunday School room.
+As the old church building was being demolished, much of the building material was used to build a Church Sunday School room.

 The foundation stone for the new church building was laid on 18 November 1896, and it opened for public services on 25 April 1897.
 The Church anniversary, usually celebrated in October, was shifted to April, coinciding with the opening of the new Church building.
 The total cost of the new Church building was £600, and included large rimu beams in the ceiling.